Chainflow/solana-mission-control/INSTRUCTIONS.md

    Before installing prerequisites make sure to have solana client binary installed.
    - If you haven't installed it before, follow [this guide](https://docs.solana.com/cli/install-solana-cli-tools#download-prebuilt-binaries) to install the prebuilt binaries of latest version.

-   To know more information about solana client binary usage [click here](https://github.com/Chainflow/solana-mission-control/blob/main/docs/prereq-manual.md#install-solana-client).
+   To learn more about solana client binary usage [click here](https://github.com/Chainflow/solana-mission-control/blob/main/docs/prereq-manual.md#install-solana-client).

  - Install other prerequisites